How we think about moving guides us.

 I guide you.
 I show you and explain.
-I help you align.
-I guide you to feel how you move.
-I guide to trust and follow your feel.
+I guide you to feel how you move, and trust and follow your feel.

 We follow how we feel not how we look.
-I guide you to feel what you need rather than look outward and follow others.
-This is not a group activity; this is interior and personal and private.
+I guide you to feel what you need rather than look outward.
+This is inward, private, and personal.
+I help you not see.

 We move to feel ourselves.
-We feel our way in.
 As we sway, we feel how we move and feel our way in.
 We feel what we need and feel what fits us.

-Touch guides our feel.
+Touch guides us.
 Light touch helps us feel ourselves move.
 Firm touch, a rub, guides us to feel deeper.
 Deep touch, a hold, gives stability and an anchor, and we feel ourselves whole.

 We simplify.
-Support lessens work.
+Support lessens work and distraction.
 Support helps us.
 For example, folding forward with support feels better and works better.
 I guide you in specific support.